OHNOalan/Whiteboard/readme.md

 All undo and redo items are stored globally on a per room basis.
 That means anyone in the same room can undo and redo entities in that room.

+If you wish to connect to the deployed server instead of using the local server, you can change the hostname in `AppSettings.kt` file under the `application` project.

 This concludes a brief overview of using the whiteboard.
 Please see features section for detailed list of features.